mozilla-l10n/documentation/products/mozilla_org/import_locamotion.md

 # Importing strings from Pootle

-Pootle doesn’t commit directly to the repository, periodically we need to import strings.
+Pootle doesn’t commit directly to the repository, periodically strings need to be imported.

 There are two ways to import strings:
 * Directly from the online [mozilla-lang repository].